 6. Get on the same page as your child’s other parent and/or your spouse

 Dealing with food allergies can be particularly stressful when parents see the situation from different perspectives.
 It can feel downright dangerous.
 Create time to discuss your differing perspectives and truly listen to the other parent’s fears and concerns.
 Both parents should meet with the allergist to fully understand their child’s allergies and the necessary precautions.
 For many families, one parent takes on most of the responsibility for safety.
 This division of labor can leave the other parent with a lack of understanding of what safety truly entails.
 Work to manage food allergies as a family and allow all family members to have input on ways to create a safe environment.
+For more suggestions check out 5 Key Ways to Improve Co-Parenting Your Child with Food Allergies.

 7. Squash negative self talk and ruminations